 Instead, to substantially reduce residential segregation, people will not only have to accept diversity, they will have to actively reject segregation.
 And, again, even a weak preference for diversity will do it.
 In fact, Schelling’s model shows that if people are comfortable living in neighborhoods in which 90% of their neighbors are the same race, but reject 100% segregated ones, the result is integration.
 Here’s what it would look like if people moved out of neighborhoods in which 90% of their neighbors were the same race and into more integrated neighborhoods:

 The take home message is that, to end residential racial segregation, we don’t need to reduce bias, we need to increase desire.
-We need people to actively seek the diversity they want.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+We need people to actively seek the diversity they want.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.